OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 For very simple or proof of concept deployments, Lambda aliases can provide a solution for multiple environments.
 But as we have seen aliases quickly introduce problems as deployments become more complex.

-Independent CloudFormation stacks, AWS regions or accounts provide much cleaner environment boundaries, which in turn means security and monitoring are much more reliable.
+Independent CloudFormation stacks, AWS regions or accounts provide much cleaner environment boundaries, making security and monitoring much more reliable.

 Octopus supports each of these environment boundaries by scoping variable values like CloudFormation stack names, AWS region name or AWS accounts to environments, meaning your multi-environment deployments are easy to mange and reliable to deploy.